hdorgeval/le-livre-des-rois/src/markdown/en/warner/03-thamouras/01-tahmuras-ascends-the-throne-invents-new-arts.md

 > Who made the world, and us to rule the beasts :
 >
 > Praise be to Him, for He directed us.

-1 See Introd. p.
-48.

-2 The drum beaten outside palaces in the East at dawn.

 He had a famed and honest minister